Esri/calcite-design-system/CONTRIBUTING.md

 - `0 - new`: Issues that are up for grabs.
 - `1 - assigned`: Issues that someone will work on soon.
 - `2 - in development`: Issues are currently being worked on.
-- `3 - installed`: Issues that have been merged to master.
+- `3 - installed`: Issues that have been merged to main.
 - `4 - verified`: Issues that have been tested and are ready to close.

 An issue can only have one of the lifecycle labels at any time.
 Please make sure to keep these up to date.